innextinit/elearningapi/Readme.md

 * post      | {{baseURL}}/application
 * delete    | {{baseURL}}/application/:id

-This route is still under development to meet up with up with the version 1.0
+This are still under development to meet up with up with the version 1.0
-* *
+* Validation of input before saving to the DB

 This route are upcoming route for version 1.0
 * Route for tutor to see all the student who enrolled for the course